SocAIty/face2face/README.md

 Any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.

 ToDo:
+- Use the occlusion model to improve the face swapping quality with occluded faces.
 - make inference faster by implementing batching.
 - Implement strength factor for applied face
 - streaming for the webserver